GuilhermeAsura/AI_Models_Learning/README.md

-# 🧠 AI Models Learning - Study Repository 🚀
+# 🧠 AI Models Learning - Study Repository and Practices 🚀

 This repository serves as my personal collection of notes and practices in **Data Science**, **Machine Learning**, and **Deep Learning**.
 The goal is to document my learning process and build a portfolio of projects and experiments.